15 (film): Censorship

-Critical reception
+Critical response

-The film received mixed reviews from film critics.
 On Rotten Tomatoes it has an approval rating of 50% based on 10 reviews.
-On Metacritic the film has a score of 47% based on 6 reviews.
+On Metacritic the film has a score of 47% based on six reviews, indicating "mixed or average" reviews.

 The film has been advertised outside of Singapore in gay publications, due to the heavy homoerotic tension between the characters.
 However, in an interview segment of the DVD Royston's Shorts, a collection of Tan's short films, Tan affirms that the boys whose lives he portrayed do not identify as gay.